cmagee511/Data-With-Danny-SQL-Challenge/README.md

 # Data-With-Danny-SQL-Challenge
-8 Week SQL Challenge by Data with Danny
+This is a case study from the 8 Week SQL Challenge by Data with Danny.

+This first case study is on Danny's Diner whihc can be found here.